Training III: Mad About Study

 Daily 14–18 hrs, followed on weekdays by dinner from 18–19 hrs and preceded at the weekend by lunch from 13–14 hrs in the Basic Activist Kitchen .

-On Saturday 5 October 2019, 20 hrs, the trainings culminate in a separate event open to the general public: a dance party and public intervention.
-More info to follow (separate tickets will be made available for this).
+On Saturday 5 October 2019, 20 hrs, the trainings culminate in a separate event open to the general public: Unrestricted Sociality, a dance party and public intervention.
+This event is free to attend for training participants.

 Participation: This is a five-day training.
 It is possible to join on individual days, although attending the training in its entirety is encouraged.